waterbycounty

 What's happening with rivers in Winnebago County right now?

-Winnebago County's primary USGS streamgage on the FOX RIVER is currently reading 3,050 cubic feet per second — 65% of the long-term mean of 4,687.45 cfs.
+Winnebago County's primary USGS streamgage on the FOX RIVER has a pipeline snapshot of 3,050 cubic feet per second — 65% of the long-term mean of 4,687.45 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Winnebago County water compare to the Wisconsin average?